 A white paper published by Identity Management Institute for its members offers analysis of the 3 major cloud platforms Amazon, Microsoft, and Google.

-The Role of Middleware
+The Role of Middleware for Identity and Access Management in Cloud Platforms

 The job of middleware is to connect client requests made via a network to the data being requested.
 In cloud environments, these tools may be bundled as part of a PaaS offering or obtained through another provider.
 The link created by middleware serves to bridge the gap between the front end of an application, which the user sees and interacts with, and the back end, consisting of computers, servers and data storage.